lazyelectrons/GenAI-LLM-Demo-Toolkit/README.md

 This enables you to quickly configure a system with a GPU to run open-source GenAI/LLMs locally.
 Currently, it supports NVIDIA GPUs.

-Special thanks to the [AI Toolkit](https://github.com/AI-Toolkit)  for the inspiration.
+Special thanks to [AI Toolkit](https://github.com/AI-Toolkit)  for the inspiration.

 ### What's Included

-- **Installation Scripts**: Automated scripts to install all baseline packages and dependencies.
+- **Installation Scripts**: Automated scripts to install  baseline packages and dependencies.
 - **LLM Text Gen UI**: To run various models on the local node.
 - **OpenWebUI**: For RAG.
 - **Stable Diffusion**: For image generation.
 - **Docker Infrastructure**: In case you'd like to run Nvidia NIMs.
 - **Baseline Libraries**: Torch, Conda, and others, in case you like to experiment or run bare-metal loads.
+- **

 ### Requirements
 - **Operating System**: Ubuntu 22.04 LTS